Nicotine soap and old roses have something in common – they’re fashion victims.

 This is what Wilf called ‘concentrated nicotine soap’.

 Wilf stored the concentrate in a securely locked cupboard in a cool space away from children (like me), pets and sunshine (which degrades the nicotine).
-In spring he made a batch to last his roses through summer.
+Made in spring, one batch lasted his roses through summer.

 The concentrate stores for around three months, but you wouldn’t do that, because it’s illegal.

-To use – which would be illegal – Wilf added 2 dessertspoonfuls (2 x 12ml) concentrate per litre of water, eg 24ml per litre.
+To use, Wilf added 2 dessertspoonfuls (2 x 12ml) concentrate per litre of water, eg 24ml per litre.

-One litre of nicotine soap concentrate could make 41 litres spray.
-At today’s prices, a local tobacconist advises 100g tobacco would cost around $50.
-According to the Bunnings website (2013), a pack of Confidor makes 25 litres (a pack contains 5 sachets, each making 5 litres spray).
+One litre of nicotine soap concentrate could make about 40 litres spray.
+At today’s prices, a local tobacconist advises 100g tobacco would cost around $146 (five years ago it cost $50).
+According to one website (2017), a retail pack of Confidor makes 25 litres (a pack contains 5 sachets, each making 5 litres spray).
 This costs $18.98.
 So, apart from being illegal, Wilf’s alternative isn’t as thrifty as once it was.

-The big difference today is that Confidor is legal, it hangs around in plants, pollutes waterways, promotes colony collapse disorder, kills birds, and threatens food security.
+The big difference is that while Confidor is legal, it hangs around in plants, pollutes waterways, promotes colony collapse disorder, kills birds, and threatens food security.

 Now for the old roses.
 These are Wills’ cigarette cards from 1912.
 They show many of the old rose cultivars that would have been familiar to Wilf and my great grandparents.
-Several were planted by Wilf in our London garden.
-I grew up with them until our house was sold in the 1990’s.
+Several were planted by Wilf in our London garden in 1938, including a climbing version of ‘Meg Merrilies’ (released in 1894).
+I grew up with the ‘Meg Merrilies’ and ‘Albertine’ grandad planted, and they were still growing strongly and flowering when our house was sold in the 1990’s.

-Few Edwardian nursery and garden catalogues would have contained as many colour illustrations as this set of cigarette cards.
-Rather like making your own nicotine soap (which is illegal), manufacturing cigarette cards and many of these once popular rose cultivars have all fallen victim to changing fashion.
-In this instance, a positive fashion.
-Here’s a quaint souvenir of nicotine addiction.
+Few Edwardian nursery and garden catalogues would have contained as many colour illustrations (if any) as this set of cigarette cards.
+Rather like home made nicotine soap (which is illegal), manufacturing cigarette cards and many of these once popular rose cultivars have all disappeared.
+Here’s a quaint souvenir of human nicotine addiction.

 22nd June 2013